 There always seem to be outliers.
 2006 saw a Giants team that lost nearly 90 games split the series with an A’s squad that eventually reached the ALCS.
 The A’s managed a tie with the 2010 World Series Champions.

 One of my favorite moments in the rivalry came in 2000.
 Both teams wore throwback uniforms, the Giants in their baggy New York duds, while the A’s reciprocated in Philly attire.
 Hudson was on the mound against Bonds when the latter drilled one.
 Not one to back down, Hudson pitched him hard inside his next time up.
 You knew it mattered to both teams, and no matter the records, it always would because…

-If you’re a Giants fan, the A’s are lucky that quake happened, otherwise that two game lead would have fallen apart like Chuck Knoblauch’s fielding.
+If you’re a Giants fan, the A’s are lucky that quake happened, otherwise that two-game lead would have fallen apart like Chuck Knoblauch’s fielding.
 Will Clark and Co. never recovered from the devastation of the 6.9 quake that left The City in disarray.
 If you’re an A’s fan, the Giants were swept easily by the best collection of baseball talent since...the '70s A’s.
-Not only was it one of the most lopsided World Series ever, it was well attended for a sweep.
-I have met at least 256,000 people who were at Game 3 and remember the shaking and Esther Canseco’s leopard jacket.
+Not only was it one of the most lopsided Fall Classic's ever, it was well attended for a sweep.
+I have met at least 256,000 people who were at Game 3.
+They remember the shaking and Esther Canseco’s leopard jacket.
 I had no idea Candlestick held that many people…

 Giants fans could throw out 2002, Bonds, Kirk Gibson or Jose Rijo, the fact that they had a squad that should have won five in a row.
 Didn’t matter.
 Rebuttals were met with a Cansecoan smirk, followed by a gentle hand on the shoulder while the point was made though not conceded.
 This was followed by a subtle lean in and a soft but enunciated “Eighty nine…”